NBISweden/knowledgetransfercrashcourses/GitCrashCourse/README.md

 **Todo:**
-  - Add info on applying for user account for, e.g.,Bitbucket
+  - Add info on how to apply for user account for, e.g., Bitbucket

 # A crash course to `git`